senscience/nexus-delta/docs/src/main/paradox/docs/delta/api/acls-api.md

 An ACL defines the applications' data access restriction using the following three parameters:

 - permission: the value used to limit a client (user, group) access to resources.
-- identity: a client identity reference, e.g. a certain user, a group, an anonymous user or someone who is authenticated to a certain realm.
+- identity: a client identity reference, e.g. a certain user, a role, a group, an anonymous user or someone who is authenticated to a certain realm.
 - path: the location where to apply the restrictions.
 Examples of paths are: `/`, `/myorg` or `/myorg/myproject`

 @@@ note { .tip title="Authorization notes" }